 1. Stroll The Alpine Historic Walking Tour

-Don’t be surprised when people speak to you warmly as you stroll the Alpine Historic Walking and Windshield Tour past historic homes, businesses, churches, and parks.
+Don’t be surprised when people speak to you warmly as you stroll the Alpine Historic Walking Tour past historic homes, businesses, churches, and parks.
 You’ll find dynamic art murals, inviting boutiques, enticing art galleries, and bookstores.
 Most of downtown Alpine was appointed a Designated Cultural Art District in 2011 by the Texas Commission on the Arts.
 You’ll find a food truck or two, delicious restaurants, and historic hotels.
 Stay alert to special events like the weekly farmers market, theatrical productions, live music, the annual Texas Cowboy Poetry Gathering, Artwalk Alpine, and the Viva Big Bend music and food festivals.

 2. Don’t Miss The Museum Of The Big Bend On The Sul Ross University Campus

 See wooden wheeled carts; dioramas of early settlers that capture the history of the cowboys, buffalo soldiers, the railroad, the general store, mining, and the stagecoach, General Pershing’s skirmishes, and border disorder; and learn about the black bear’s habitation and the dinosaurs’ history in the region at this unique museum.
 J.O.
 Langford, E. E. Townsend, and Fort Worth newspaper publisher Amon Carter helped Big Bend become a national park in 1944.